Pathological limits in statistical mechanics: Summary

+\item Generally speaking, continuously distributed particles and discontinuously distributed particles coexist in a real gas.
+In this sense, both the point-wise distribution function and the region-averaged distribution function find their use in formulating the gas dynamics.

+\item In terms of solving the distribution function from a given initial distribution function, getting help from some type of path-reversal approach is inevitable.

-In conclusion, we have shown that \begin{itemize} \item A number of multi-variable limits used in the existing kinetic theory are actually ill-defined. \item By redefining, reinterpreting and reformulating these ill-defined limits, we can make significant progresses in gas dynamics. \item To formulate the quantities introduced in this pepr, we need to give up the equation-type approach and accept the path-integral approach. \item In real dynamic gases there are a considerable number of particles that are discontinuously distributed.
-The newly introduced path-approach can treat them with almost the same accuracy and effectiveness. \end{itemize} The concepts, methodologies and conclusions given by this paper are fundamentally different from those in the conventional theory.
-Possible impact on fluid mechanics, turbulence studies, plasma physics or quantum statistical mechanics remains to be seen.
+\end{itemize} The concepts, methodologies and conclusions in this paper are fundamentally different from those in the conventional theory.
+Possible impact on fluid mechanics, turbulence studies, entropy studies, plasma physics, quantum statistical mechanics and general statistical approaches remains to be seen.